 If you share your goal with someone else (for example, “I’m going to drop 2 belt sizes”) part of your brain will actually send out reward signals as if you had already done the task.
 This in turn confuses your motivation systems, as they’re already getting some reward without actually doing any hard work.
 Instead of talking about goals, share the moments of difficulty with your friends and family.
 “I’m over here really wanting a basket of french fries, ugh, what should I do?”
 Voicing your struggle helps externalize the issue, and you’ll find you’re much better able to stay on track when you don’t feel isolated and alone in the battle.

 For nutrition, the way you put things in the bank is by batch-prepping several meals worth of healthy food at once.
-When it’s time to eat, you’ve got a good option already waiting for you and will be less likely to go off the rails.
+When it’s time to eat, you’ve got options already waiting for you and you'll be less likely to go off the rails.

 Eating well and exercising take time.
 Not a lot of time, but enough that you need to plan where the time is going to come from.
 Very few of us are sitting on a few hours of magical free time every day which we can conveniently slot nutrition and exercise into.
 If you want your resolution to work, you need to be realistic and make space for your wellness activities.
 This doesn’t mean trying to squeeze them into the cracks of your day, but proactively cancelling other events so that you have time and space to eat and exercise.